ploomber/doc/doc/user-guide/cli.md

 By default, the CLI reads and writes to a `ploomber-cloud.json` file, but you can customize it via the `--config` (or its short version, `-c`), switching the config file is useful when you need to manage multiple environments (for example, development and production).

-All commands that read or write the config file accept the `--config/-c` argument, for example:
+All commands that read or write the config file accept the `--config/-c` argument.
+You can use this option to specify both alternative file names and paths, for example:

 ```sh
 # create the config file in ploomber-cloud.dev.json